oshoura/IslamAI/README.md

 # IslamGPT

-A Chatbot grounded in Islami sources.
+A Chatbot grounded in Islamic sources.

 Can answer questions about the Quran, Hadiths, or Seerah of the Prophet SAW